Far-infrared lines hidden in archival deep multi-wavelength surveys: Limits on [CII]-158$\mu$m at $z \sim 0.3-2.9$: Methods

-We also implemented the following additions, some of which have been utilized in previous works.
-We include an additive flat foreground layer in Eqn. \ref{eqn:linear} to mitigate biases from mean subtraction of the maps or galactic foreground contamination.
-We additionally follow \citet{2020Duivenvoorden} to model leakage of flux from masked areas due to large beams; we add another layer that is the beam convolved with the masked pixels of the galaxy catalog.
-All redshift and stellar mass bins are simultaneously stacked to reduce any biases due to interlopers \citep{2018Sun}.
-Finally, the linear least-squares fitting is performed twice, with bright outlier pixels removed in the second iteration to reduce positive bias from close interlopers or bad pixels.
+We also implemented the following additions, some of which have been utilized in previous work.
+We included an additive flat foreground layer in Eqn. \ref{eqn:linear} to mitigate biases from mean subtraction of the maps or galactic foreground contamination.
+We additionally followed \citet{2020Duivenvoorden} to model the leakage of flux from masked areas due to large beams; we added another layer that is the beam convolved with the masked pixels of the galaxy catalog.
+All redshift and stellar mass bins were simultaneously stacked to reduce any bias due to interlopers \citep{2018Sun}.
+Finally, linear least-squares fitting was performed twice, with bright outlier pixels removed in the second iteration to reduce positive bias from close interlopers or bad pixels.